 - When Instant Pot beeps, turn the pressure value and let it depressurize for a Quick Release.
 Check the consistency of the meat.
 You might want to put the Instant Pot on Saute mode to cook the beef a bit longer to reduce the liquid.

 - Open the lid and stir well.
 Scoop out using a ladle into a bowl.
-Garnish with cilantro and serve up with your favorite toppings like shredded cheese, sour cream, and corn tortillas.
+Garnish with remaining cilantro and serve up with your favorite toppings like shredded cheese, sour cream, and corn tortillas.

 Notes